Department of Religion

 Senior Departmental Examination

 The Department of Religion welcomes study abroad for departmental majors in their junior year.
-Those juniors who study abroad in their fall term will be exempt from the colloquium but will be required to write a fall junior paper under the supervision of a religion department faculty member.
+Because REL 399 is required and is crucial for the junior paper research, and offered only during the fall semester, study abroad during the fall term of the junior year is discouraged.
+However, those juniors who have compelling reasons to study abroad in their fall semester should meet with the director of undergraduate studies about their plans, including plans for satisfying REL 399 and the preparation of their junior paper proposal.
 Juniors who study abroad in the spring term will write the required spring junior paper under the supervision of a religion department faculty member.
-Normally, students are expected to have junior year independent work completed before the start of the senior year.
-Students must consult with the departmental representative before leaving for their study abroad program.
+Students are expected to have junior year independent work completed before the start of the senior year.
+Students must consult with the DUS before leaving for their study abroad program.

 Preparation for Graduate Study